tylertreat/frugal/README.md

 GenerateEnumMethods(enum *parser.Enum) ([]Method, error)
 ```

+There are example plugins in the [examples](examples/plugins) directory.

 ## Thrift Parity

 Frugal is intended to be a superset of Thrift, meaning valid Thrift should be